Multilevel decompositions and norms for negative order Sobolev spaces: Preliminaries

 \subsection{A local projection operator in $\widetilde H^{-1}(\Omega)$}

 We follow the same ideas as in Section~\ref{sec:projHmOneSZ} but only point out the differences in the definition.
-The results displayed below follow basically the same lines of argumentation as given in Section~\ref{sec:projHmOneSZ} and are therefore omitted.
+The results below follow the same argumentations as in Section~\ref{sec:projHmOneSZ} and are therefore omitted.
+For each $z\in\NN_\TT$ let $\emptyset\neq \gamma_z\subseteq\patch_\TT(z)$ and set